curvegrid/go-ethereum-wiki/Metrics-and-Monitoring.md

 ## Available metrics

-As metrics are a debugging tool, every developer is free to add, remove or modify them as he sees fit.
-Because of this, the available metrics can change drastically between commits.
-The exactly available metrics can be queries via `geth monitor` or via `debug.metrics(false)` in the console; however, a few may warrant longevity, so feel free to add to the below list if you feel it's worth a more general audience:
+Metrics are a debugging tool, with every developer being free to add, remove or modify them as seen fit.
+As they can change between commits, the exactly available ones can be queried via `geth monitor` or via `debug.metrics(false)` in the console.
+A few however may warrant longevity, so feel free to add to the below list if you feel it's worth a more general audience:

  * system/memory/
    * allocs: number of memory allocations made